 A Board must promptly settle overpayments discovered by TWC.

-If a Board discovers the overpayment, the Board must immediately self-report it to the assigned program specialist, other TWC staff, or the contract manager and arrange for reimbursement.
+If a Board discovers the overpayment, the Board must immediately self-report it to the assigned program specialist, other TWC staff, or the TWC contract manager and arrange for reimbursement.

-1.8.2.3 Payments Due
+1.7.6 Payments Due

-TWC is obligated to pay only for goods and services that lead to the results required for payment, as explained in the Board VR Requirements manual and on the service authorization (purchase order).
+TWC is obligated to pay only for goods and services that lead to the results required for payment, as explained in the Board VR Requirements Manual and on the service authorization (purchase order).

-1.8.2.4 Payment for Services
+1.7.7 Payment for Services

-TWC will pay, in accordance with the Texas Prompt Payment Act, upon receipt of complete, timely submitted invoices for accepted services in the maximum deliverable payment amount per VR participant served by Board, based on the Payment Schedule listed in Section 1.8.3 SEAL Services Payment Structure.
+Invoices must be complete, accurate, and submitted timely.
 TWC will accept services that are supported by Board documentation of successful completion of the deliverables in the Payment Schedule.
+TWC will pay in accordance with the Texas Prompt Payment Act.

-Participants must complete Work Readiness Training if the Board invoices TWC for full payment for that deliverable.
-If a participant does not complete the Work Readiness training, the Board may request partial payment of $35 per hour for each hour of the training the participant completed.
+VR participants must complete Work Readiness Training if the Board invoices TWC for full payment of that deliverable.
+If a VR participant does not complete Work Readiness training, the Board may request partial payment of $50 per hour for each hour of the training the VR participant completed.

-If the Work Readiness Training is not offered by the Board and the SEAL participants are enrolled in a VAT program conducted by another VR provider, the Board will not receive payment for the Work Readiness Training deliverable.
+If Work Readiness Training is not offered by the Board, the Board will not receive payment for the Work Readiness Training deliverable.

-Boards must offer participants a paid work experience placement that is a minimum of five (5) weeks in duration.

-Boards will invoice TWC for each VR participant using the SEAL for Students with Disabilities detailed invoice template.
+Boards must invoice TWC for each VR participant using the SEAL invoice.
 Boards must submit the required supporting documentation with this invoice.
-Required supporting documentation for each deliverable is listed in Section 1.8.3 SEAL Services Payment Structure.
-The Board must submit these invoices at least monthly and may submit them weekly, or biweekly.
+Required supporting documentation for each deliverable is listed in Section 1.7.8 SEAL Services Payment Structure.
+The Board must submit these invoices at least monthly and may submit them weekly or biweekly.

-The invoice will include deliverables submitted for payment, allowable worksite monitoring travel reimbursement, if any, and the number of hours the VR participant worked each week and the Board's established hourly wage rate.
+The invoice must include deliverables submitted for payment, allowable worksite monitoring travel reimbursement, if any, the number of hours the VR participant worked each week, and the Board's established hourly wage rate.

 Boards must submit detailed invoices and supporting documentation to APPO@twc.texas.gov.

-Boards must submit one final detailed invoice for the reporting deliverable only and the Program Summary.
-The final invoice must be submitted within 30 calendar days after the program end date.
+Boards must submit one final detailed invoice for the reporting deliverable only.
+The final invoice must be submitted by September 30th.

-Boards may not invoice TWC for an amount that exceeds their contract amount.
-Boards are responsible for monitoring SEAL expenditures, and if necessary, requesting a contract amendment if the Board anticipates serving more students in SEAL than projected for the initial contract amount.
-Boards must request a contract amendment by submitting the request to the contract manager with a copy to APPO@twc.texas.gov at least 30 days in advance of incurring costs that exceed the contract amount or at least 30 days prior to the contract end date, whichever comes first, to allow sufficient time for review and processing.
+Boards cannot invoice TWC for an amount that exceeds their contract amount.
+Boards are responsible for monitoring SEAL expenditures, and if necessary, requesting a contract amendment if the Board anticipates serving more students than projected for the initial contract amount.
+Boards must request a contract amendment by submitting the request to the TWC contract manager with a copy to APPO@twc.texas.gov at least thirty days in advance of incurring costs that exceed the contract amount or at least thirty days before the contract end date, whichever comes first, to allow sufficient time for review and processing.
 Board requests for contract amendments must include the amount requested and justification for the request.
 Once a contract amendment is approved, the Board will be notified, and the amendment will be executed.

-1.8.3 SEAL Services Payment Structure
+1.7.8 SEAL Services Payment Structure

-The Board may not collect money from a VR participant or the participant's family for any SEAL services.
-If VR and another resource is paying for a service for a participant, the total payment received by the Board for the service must not exceed the payment amount specified below.
+The Board cannot collect money from a VR participant or the VR participant's family for any SEAL services.
+If VR and another resource are paying for a service for a VR participant, the total payment received by the Board for the service must not exceed the payment amount specified below.

 Schedule of Deliverables and Payments